 While the images are indicative of Japanese, Paperpal’s language translation feature supports nearly 30 other languages from countries with prolific research output, including Japanese, Chinese, Dutch, French, German, Italian, Portuguese, Spanish, and Russian.

 High-quality neural machine translation from right within Paperpal

 Machine translation tools have been associated with dubious quality, and it can be natural to wonder if Paperpal’s academic translation feature holds up, particularly for research writing.
 But machine translation tools have come a long way since the first rule-based prototypes were developed in the 1990s.
 The emergence of neural machine translation (NMT) models around 2016 ushered in massive breakthroughs in quality and performance.

-Machine translation tools are now more popular than ever, with Germany-based MT provider DeepL being a popular choice among users, particularly from Japan.2 DeepL is known for its closely guarded technology that has outperformed big tech solutions such as Google Translate by a large margin for academic translation.
-Users have praised the web machine translation tool’s ability to accurately capture nuances and convey ideas effectively even in technical contexts.
+Machine translation tools are now more popular than ever, with Germany-based MT provider DeepL being a popular choice among users, particularly from Japan.2 It is known for its closely guarded technology that has outperformed big tech solutions such as Google Translate by a large margin for academic translation.
+To ensure our users enjoy the highest quality translation outputs relevant to academic writing, our solution is built on powerful AI systems, accurately handling translations for nearly 30 languages.
+Researchers have used and praised our neural machine translation tool’s ability to accurately capture nuances and convey ideas effectively even in technical contexts.